 At Slater and Gordon, we take pride in our commitment to supporting those in the Armed Forces.
 Our unique approach, deep knowledge and experience in handling complex military injury cases is what sets us apart.
 Slater and Gordon’s military lawyers have demonstrated their dedication to serving those who have fought for our country, covering everything from training injuries to clinical negligence.

-The support given by Slater and Gordon’s military team to military personnel goes beyond providing legal services, as we proudly partner with several organisations and charities which allows us to offer legal benefits and discounted services to military personnel.
+The support given by Slater and Gordon’s military injury solicitors goes beyond providing legal services, as we proudly partner with several organisations and charities which allows us to offer legal benefits and discounted services to military personnel.

 This includes our partnership with The Royal Navy and Royal Marines Charity (RNRMC).
 Beneficiaries of the charity will now have access to discounted legal advice from our leading military and family lawyers.

-Military claims often involve specific and complex regulations, which is why a military lawyer the right expertise and experience is needed.
-Slater and Gordon’s military team can navigate the intricacies of military law and advocate for the rights of those injured during their service.
+AFCS claims often involve specific and complex regulations, which is why a military lawyer with the right expertise and experience is needed.
+Slater and Gordon is an expert military law firm and can navigate the intricacies of these claims and advocate for the rights of those injured during their service.

 As a current or former armed forces personnel, you have the right to make a military injury claim if you have suffered injuries from accidents or due to negligence.
 Military injury claims are a means for seeking compensation and support for any physical, emotional, and financial consequences resulting from your injuries.

 There are several types of injuries that military personnel can bring a claim for if injured whilst on duty.
-For example, claims can be made for:
+For example, military personal injury claims can be made for:

-This list is not exhaustive, and if you’ve been injured due to someone else’s negligence in the course of your duties, you could be entitled to make a claim.
+This list is not exhaustive, and if you’ve been injured due to someone else’s negligence in the course of your duties, you could be entitled to make a claim for military injury compensation.

 At Slater and Gordon, we also provide help and support when our clients need to go through rehabilitation and recovery.
 Ensuring they get the best possible care, both physically and emotionally, we work with charities to offer a continued support network to help them recover in the best possible way.